 - generates media interest, possibly adverse, and community concern.

-When lives have been endangered or list, the role of members of Girl Guides Australia is to ensure that the Organisation is seen to be:
+When lives have been endangered or list, the role of members of Girl Guides Australia is to ensure that the Organisation is:

 - professional, caring and concerned;